$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Results

-The results presented in Fig.~\ref{fig:Rp_vs_b} demonstrate that the integrated signal is consistently zero when no jet is inserted into the medium, across all analyzed scenarios.
-Moreover, the proposed signal shows a intensity that increases in peripheral collisions.
-This can be assigned to a combination of factors: the higher relative jet energy-momentum inserted into the background, which is small in peripheral collisions; and the shorter total evolution time achieved in such collisions, which consequently, results in a earlier particlization, when the vorticity field is stronger.
-Furthermore, the ring observable is shown to be robust not only with respect to different insertion positions for the jet, but also when comparing event-by-event analysis with a smooth initial condition analysis.
-The values calculated by the observable are consistent, with no significant variations observed between the different simulation methods used.
+The results presented in Fig.~\ref{fig:Rp_vs_b} show that the magnitude of the ring observable induced by the jet-medium interactions increases in peripheral collisions.
+This dependence can be assigned to a combination of factors.
+Firstly, the ratio between the deposited energy and background energy density in peripheral collisions is larger than in central collisions, leading to bigger velocity gradients in the peripheral events.
+Additionally, peripheral collisions have a shorter total evolution time, resulting in an earlier particlization when the vorticity field is stronger.
+The azimuthal-integrated ring observable is consistent with zero for the results of no energy-momentum currents deposition from quenched jets.
+Therefore, the proposed ring observable has a null background, and the jet-medium excitation would induce any non-zero measurements.
+The general picture provided by our analysis demonstrated that the ring observable is shown to be robust not only with respect to different insertion positions for the jet but also when comparing event-by-event analysis with a smooth initial condition analysis.